Core Concepts and Architecture

 Temporal Networks

-Networks that evolve over time, with time-sliced layers.
+Networks that evolve over time, represented as time-sliced layers.

 Example: Communication network across different time periods.